Antvirf/stui/README.md

 - Fix: highlight of currently selected row, if the cursor is on it, resets on data refresh
 - Feat: support selection of objects without a clear ID column, such as certain `sacctmgr` data like `Event`
 - Feat: `TextView` or something similar to `sdiag`, so we can support `sacctmgr` text entities: `Configuration`, `Stats`
-- Refactor: Move search into a shared component that is shared/present across all table views, rather than something set at view level.
-First step to this is to share the searchpattern through the `config` package, rather than having each view do `SetSearchPattern` in [searchbox.go](./internal/view/searchbox.go)
 - Refactor: Providers should rely on `config` package directly.
 No need to pass around args such as partition filter, use it directly the same way we do with state
 - Refactor: clean up where/how commands are defined, currently has some repetition